torvalds/linux/Documentation/networking/netdevices.rst

 register_netdevice() fails.
 The callback may be invoked with or without ``rtnl_lock`` held.

-There is no explicit constructor callback, driver "constructs" the private netdev state after allocating it and before registration.
+There is anal explicit constructor callback, driver "constructs" the private netdev state after allocating it and before registration.

 Setting struct net_device.needs_free_netdev makes core call free_netdevice()